Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 The rates and fees that you can expect to pay a bridging loan lender on second charge loans are usually higher than first charge loans.

-That said it may still work out cheaper if it allows you to retain a first charge loan at a very low rate.
+That said it may still work out cheaper if it allows you to retain a first charge loan at a very low rate, rather than using a bridging loan to repay the whole debt.

 These are loans that are secured against your own home on a first charge basis.

-The term regulated refers to the fact that the Financial Conduct Authority (FCA) provide increased consumer protection on these loans.
+The term regulated refers to the fact that the bridging loan is covered by the Financial Conduct Authority (FCA), who provide increased consumer protection on these loans.

-Unregulated bridge loans are those secured against an investment property or loans for business purposes.
+Unregulated bridging loans are those secured against an investment property or loans for business purposes.
+The unregulated bridging loan market is popular with property investors.

 Commercial bridging is a specialist type of bridge finance that is secured against commercial property.